-The County has executed an intergovernmental agreement with taxing districts affected by this refund with each taxing district contributing to the annual debt service payment based on its respective property tax distribution percentage established by the Clatsop County Assessment and Taxation Department.
+The County executed an intergovernmental agreement with taxing districts affected by this refund with each taxing district contributing to the annual debt service payment based on its respective property tax distribution percentage established by the Clatsop County Assessment and Taxation Department.
 The District's initial share of the long-term obligation amounted to \$8,674.
-As of June 30, 2019, the District's commitment toward the long-term obligation amounted to \$3,179.
-The District has established a reserve account in accordance with ORS 311.814 with the Clatsop County Assessment and Taxation Department in the amount of \$3,179, which will be used to pay down the District's remaining share of the long-term obligation.
-Any amount of the reserve account not used for the satisfaction of this obligation will be returned to the District as unsegregated taxes.
-As of June 30, 2019, the total debt outstanding on the long-term obligation amounted to \$814,263.
+The District established a reserve account in accordance with ORS 311.814 with the Clatsop County Assessment and Taxation Department to pay the District's share of the long-term obligation.
+As of June 30, 2022, the obligation had been paid in full.
+The amount of the reserve account not used for the satisfaction of the obligation was returned to the District as unsegregated taxes.
+See Note III-B.

-E. Long-Term Liabilities
+F. Long-Term Liabilities